Marin Blog · Pet-Friendly Collection

 Many of Marin County’s renowned farm-to-table restaurants have outside areas that can host your furry friends.

 You’ll also find Marin County pet-friendly cafes in the outdoor dining areas at specialty shopping gems like the Town Center Corte Madera, which features a farmers market on Wednesdays.
-The Village at Corte Madera and Greenbrae’s Bon Air also feature open-air shopping centers with plenty of cafes, but each cafe’s policy may differ with pets.
+The Village at Corte Madera and Greenbrae’s Bon Air also features open-air shopping centers with plenty of cafes, but each cafe’s policy may differ with pets.

 Marin County’s four-legged visitors are welcome across the region’s forests, Pacific Coast waters, and hospitable range of pet-friendly places to stay in Marin County.
 Every dog can have their day along the beaches, coastal and mountain hiking trails, farm-to-table restaurants, and cafes of Marin County.
 So choose the pick of the litter in Marin County, a destination with unforgettable options whether you have your pet, a special someone, or the entire household in tow.